 Brokers are allowed to work autonomously because of their extensive knowledge in real estate, and sponsor the licenses of sales agents.
-While holding a broker’s license, they will take continuing education courses that keep them up to date on real estate legal issues, real estate investments, construction, and property management.
+While holding a broker’s license, they will take continuing education courses that keep them up to date on real estate legal issues, commercial real estate investments, construction, and property management.
 As a result, brokers have extensive know-how on the subject.

 Whether you’re considering a residential or commercial real estate transaction, any person who represents you in the lease or sale must either hold a brokerage license or be sponsored by a licensed broker.

 In commercial real estate, you’ll often hear the term “broker” used colloquially to refer to any agent or broker involved in the transaction.
 This has become a generic term in the industry, like Kleenex has for tissue or Google has for online search.

 What Is a Sales Agent or Real Estate Agent?